oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

     - Here, you can see the **Source and Estimated Subset Size** (in MB and number of rows).
     - Since the tables are interdependent, you will see the effects of subsetting on parent-child tables.
 In this example, *`DEMO_HR_EMPLOYEES`* retains 25% of its rows as previously defined.
 However, due to its dependency on the *`DEMO_HR_SUPPLEMENTAL_DATA`* table, this table is also affected by the subsetting and will retain 68% of its rows.

 You may stop here if you only need to subset your data.
-However, we will proceed by **associating the Data Masking script** previously generated to demonstrate how subsetting and masking can be combined in a single process.
+However, we will proceed by **associating the Data Masking script** previously generated to demonstrate how subsetting and masking can be combined in a single process

 **Associate the previously generated Masking Definition**